EachAndOther-Labs/human-clock/README.md

 Constructed from timber, three old monitors and three raspberry pi's (not to mention blood, sweat and tears), the Human Clock adorns the reception to iQ towers.

-The Human Clock is a full stack Javascript app using NodeJS Express and Socket-io.
+The Human Clock is a full stack Javascript app using NodeJS Express, the Instagram real time API and Socket-io.

 Installation
 ============